MaximTs1/serverBookStore/README.md

 3. Create user in the client site.
 4. Create orders and manage them !

-start all projects with: npm run start
+*start all projects with: npm run start
+*book photo max 50kb